 Certified family trees to prove the relationship

-Tracing the rightful heirs to an estate can mean going back generations.
+Tracing the rightful or missing heirs to an estate can mean going back generations.
 For the relationship to be accepted, a professional family tree is required to show the relationship with the deceased.
 This must be a thorough, accurate representation of lineage thatís free from any errors.
-IWC have a 98% acceptance rate.

 All supporting certificates

 Many claims fail due to an over reliance of internet information; transcription errors occur in around 10% of records.
-We will provide full documented evidence including birth, death and marriage certificates lied to satisfy HM Customs and Tribunals service.
+With our Heir Tracing service we will provide full documented evidence including birth, death and marriage certificates lied to satisfy HM Customs and Tribunals service.

 Estate distribution schedules

 As probate specialists, we can provide the support you need in ensuring distribution according to the laws of intestacy.
-In many cases, more than one heir is discovered.
+In many cases, when Heir Tracing, more than one missing heir is discovered.
 For example, if a distant cousin is found to be a successor, the chances are there may be others with the same entitlement and cases can become quite complex.

 Help and advice

 Even after estates have been administered and beneficiaries have received their inheritance, there can still be problems so itís vital to receive expert advice.
-A missing beneficiary indemnity policy for instance ensures beneficiaries are protected in the event of other successful claims.
+A missing heir or missing beneficiary indemnity policy for instance ensures beneficiaries are protected in the event of other successful claims.

 Heir hunting fees